solana-foundation/solana-improvement-documents/proposals/0057-events.md

                /* r2 */ const char *message);
 ```

+The validator should preserve these events similar to transaction history
+and deliver them to it's operators via RPC & Geyser interfaces.
+Although
+those are technically not part of the SIMD specification process, it's
+important to publish a recommended spec for 3rd party providers so that Solana
+Dapps don't run into vendor lock-in issues.

+### RPC-Client

-RPC must allow users to subscribe to events emitted with various filters:
+Clients should be able subscribe to events emitted with various filters:

 ```
-conn.onEvents(
+rpc.onEvents(
     callback: EventCallback,
     commitment?: Commitment,
     filters?: EventsFilter[]);